 Profitable deals such as CI Capital Partners LLC’s 2006 sale of Anteon International Corp. to General Dynamics Corp.
-(GD) for $2.2 billion sparked broader interest in the federal contracting sector, said Jean Stack, a McLean, Virginia-based managing director at investment bank Houlihan Lokey.
+(GD:US) for $2.2 billion sparked broader interest in the federal contracting sector, said Jean Stack, a McLean, Virginia-based managing director at investment bank Houlihan Lokey.

 “Once private equity saw the success, additional private equity firms entered the industry in a big way,” she said in a phone interview.